 Treatment for pulmonary hypertension

 It’s important to treat pulmonary hypertension to stop it getting worse.
-Your treatment will depend on what type it is and what’s causing it.

-Background therapy may include:
+They may include:

-Your health care professional will advise you:
+Your specialist will advise you:

 - not to become pregnant

 - not to travel to high altitude (above 1500-2000m).
 You may also need oxygen when flying – ask your health care professional about a fitness-to-fly test

 - to keep up to date with flu and pneumonia vaccinations

 Types 2 and 3: Pulmonary hypertension caused by left heart disease or lung conditions

 In both groups, pulmonary hypertension is a secondary condition.
 This means it’s caused by another lung or heart condition - the primary condition.
 Examples of primary lung conditions are COPD, interstitial lung disease such as pulmonary fibrosis, and OSA.

 If your pulmonary hypertension is a secondary condition, your health care professional will focus on treating the primary condition.
 If the primary condition improves with treatment, it should improve your pulmonary hypertension too.
 It’s very unlikely that you’ll be treated with pulmonary vasodilators if pulmonary hypertension is not your primary condition.